Haknazarkz/winner/README.md

   We have chosen PL/SQL - the procedural extension of Oracle corporation to implement the database and connect Java using the library JDBC to access various database operations.

  # **General questions**
- * 1.Find most popular courses for semester.
+  1.Find most popular courses for semester.
- *2.Find most popular teacher in section for semester.
+ 2.Find most popular teacher in section for semester.
- *3.Calculate GPA of student for the semester and total.
+ 3.Calculate GPA of student for the semester and total.
- *4.Find students who didn’t register any subjects for one semester.
+ 4.Find students who didn’t register any subjects for one semester.
- *5.Calculate how much money the student spent on retakes for the given semester (included) and total spent.
+ 5.Calculate how much money the student spent on retakes for the given semester (included) and total spent.
- *6.Calculate the teachers “loading” (how many hours Teacher have for given semester).
+ 6.Calculate the teachers “loading” (how many hours Teacher have for given semester).
- *7.Design schedule of teacher on semester.
+ 7.Design schedule of teacher on semester.
- *8.Design schedule of student on semester.
+ 8.Design schedule of student on semester.
- *9.Display how many subjects and credits was selected by student.
+ 9.Display how many subjects and credits was selected by student.
- *10.Find most clever flow of students by the average rating for one subject in one teacher.
+ 10.Find most clever flow of students by the average rating for one subject in one teacher.
- *11.Teacher rating for the semester (list).
+ 11.Teacher rating for the semester (list).
- *12.Subject ratings for the semester (list).
+ 12.Subject ratings for the semester (list).
- *13.Calculate total number of retakes for all time and display the profit.
+ 13.Calculate total number of retakes for all time and display the profit.
- *14. Find in which subject the students received the most retakes.
+ 14. Find in which subject the students received the most retakes.
- *15.
+ 15.

+ # **Table description**
+ Table: Course_schedule – information about subjects
+* ders_kod VARCHAR2(1024) NOT NULL – course code (code of subject)
+* year NUMBER(38,0) NOT NULL – year when subject was conducted
+* term NUMBER(38,0) NOT NULL – 1 – Fall, 2-Spring
+* section VARCHAR2(1024) NOT NULL – sections
+* start_time VARCHAR2(1024) – time of subject on week by schedule

+Table: Course_sections – information about teachers
+* ders_kod VARCHAR2(1024) NOT NULL – course code (code of subject)
+* year NUMBER(38,0) NOT NULL – year when subject was conducted
+* term NUMBER(38,0) NOT NULL – 1 – Fall, 2-Spring
+* section VARCHAR2(1024) NOT NULL – sections
+* type VARCHAR2(1024) – N, L – lection P- practice
+* emp_id NUMBER(38,0) – id teacher, instructor
+* hour_num NUMBER(38,0) – how many hours for semester
+* credits VARCHAR2(1024) NOT NULL – NUMBER (38,0) – number of credits

+Table: Course_selections – information about students
+* stud_id VARCHAR2(1024) NOT NULL – id student
+* ders_kod VARCHAR2(1024) NOT NULL – course code (code of subject)
+* year NUMBER(38,0) NOT NULL – year
+* term NUMBER(38,0) NOT NULL - 1 – Fall, 2-Spring
+* section VARCHAR2(1024) – section
+* qiymet_yuz NUMBER(38,0) – total mark of the course
+* qiymet_herf VARCHAR2(1024) – total mark of the course
+* grading_type VARCHAR2(1024) – PNP –pass no pass, N - standart
+* practice NUMBER(38,0) – practice teacher
+* reg_date DATE – registration time